monopole/grid_world/README.md

  * other worlds pasted into or appended to each other.

 The cells have no builtin rules regarding their evolution.
+For that, see `Evolver`.

 ### `Evolver`

-A `GridWorld` accepts an `Evolver` to push it through discrete evolutionary steps.
+A `GridWorld` accepts, via its `takeStep` method, an `Evolver`.

+An `Evolver` pushes a world forward in time per some set of evolutionary rules.

 A `ConwayEvolver` is an `Evolver` embodying Conway's GOL rules with wrap-around boundary conditions.
-This evolver defines some static instances of small `GridWorlds` containing famous Conway GOL patterns, e.g. the _Gosper glider gun_:
+This evolver also defines some static instances of small `GridWorlds` containing famous Conway GOL patterns, e.g. the _Gosper glider gun_: